AatiM/AatiM.github.io/pages/User-guide.md

 # User Guide
 This user guide covers the basics of using our library and also the details on the different algorithms included in the library.
 Our library provides two major programming interfaces:

-1.An API to manage data in a distributed way which is built around the concept of distributed arrays (ds-arrays).
+1. An API to manage data in a distributed way which is built around the concept of distributed arrays (ds-arrays).

-2.An estimator-based interface to work with different machine learning models which is inspired by [scikit-learn]().
+2. An estimator-based interface to work with different machine learning models which is inspired by [scikit-learn](https://scikit-learn.org/stable/).

 The term estimator-based interface means that all the machine learning models in our library are as estimator objects.
 Our library estimators implement the same API as scikit-learn, which is mainly based on the *fit* and *predict* operators.
 The typical workflow in our library consists of the following steps: